davila23/rottay-website/content/jobs/Puente Hermanos/index.md

 #### Functional Requirements:

+➤ Integrate with trading API-platforms such as Nasdaq and S&P 500.
+➤ Develop new trading functionalities for bond and asset purchases.
-➤ Improve the general user experience of the customer portal. ¤ Add trading functions to the customer portal.
+➤ Improve the UI/UX of the website.
-➤ Integrate with the NASDAQ trading platform.

 #### Realized tasks:

-» Design and Development Internal pages.
+» Designed and developed internal web pages.
-» Prepare tests using Selenium.
+» Conducted unit tests using Selenium.
-» Include bootstrap so that the system is available on all devices.
+» Incorporated Bootstrap to ensure platform compatibility across various devices.

 #### Technologies used: